SSG best special force of world: Gen Bajwa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TARBELA: The Chief of Army Staff (COAS) General Qamar Javed Bajwa visited the Special Service Group (SSG) Headquarters here in connection with the installation ceremony of the colonel commandant.
+TARBELA: Chief of Army Staff (COAS) General Qamar Javed Bajwa Saturday visited the Special Service Group (SSG) Headquarters here in connection with the installation ceremony of their colonel commandant.

+He said SSG was the best special force of the world and they had proved it through their professional performance and unparalleled sacrifices.

-TARBELA: The Chief of Army Staff (COAS) General Qamar Javed Bajwa visited the Special Service Group (SSG) Headquarters here in connection with the installation ceremony of the colonel commandant.
+TARBELA: Chief of Army Staff (COAS) General Qamar Javed Bajwa Saturday visited the Special Service Group (SSG) Headquarters here in connection with the installation ceremony of their colonel commandant.

 Comments